Bali Safe Travel Tips

 Balinese Cooking Class & Tanah Lot Temple Visit

 Calling all cooking enthusiasts, the Balinese Cooking Class & Tanah Lot Temple Visit is for you.
 Spend your day with a local chef being taught how to make some traditional meals.
 This Bali tour is a great way to learn about the Balinese culture whilst also learning to cook (and taste!) some traditional food.
 You'll even visit a local market to pick your ingredients!
-End the day with a trip to the famous Tanah Lot Temple.
+End the day with a trip to the famous Tanah Lot Temple.$109 Book now

 Be careful around cliffs and waterfalls